lsst/verify/doc/metric-dev.rst

 ==============================================

 Ultimately, a metric object is most valuable in validating a measurement against a specification.
-For this, use the :meth:`lsst.validate.drp.base.Metric.checkSpec` method:
+For this, use the :meth:`lsst.validate.base.Metric.checkSpec` method:

 .. code-block:: python